mclear-teaching-projects/phil105-food/content/home.md

     social practices?

--   What are the major economic and political structures governing food production and comsumption in the United States and other western countries?
+-   What are the major economic and political structures governing food production and consumption in the United States and other western countries?
     How do these structures impact developing countries?

 -   What are the environmental and social consequences of various sorts of